-Evidence outcomes are indicators that indicate students' progress towards meeting an expectation at the mastery level.
-They measure students' mastery and application of knowledge, skills, values, and attitudes at grade and cluster levels.

-- Identify strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain. - Analyse textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain. - Read a variety of grade appropriate texts and materials. - Identify two or more themes or central ideas of a text and analyse their development over the course of the text, including how they interact and build on one another to produce a complex account; provide an objective summary of the text. - Analyse the impact of the author's choices regarding how to develop and relate elements of a story or drama. - Analyse how complex characters develop over the course of a text, interact with other characters, and advance the plot or develop the theme. - Use a variety of strategies to build comprehension.
+- Identify strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text. - Use a variety of strategies and skills to independently conduct research and write a paper on a topic of interest. - Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text. - Analyse and evaluate context to see how the author's message was influenced by real-life situations in society and culture. - Determine a theme or central idea of a text and analyse in detail its development over the course of the text, including how it emerges and is shaped and refined by specific details; provide an objective summary of the text. - Analyse how complex characters (e.g., those with multiple or conflicting motivations) develop over the course of a text, interact with other characters, and advance the plot or develop the theme. - Examine factors that commonly affect the use of language, such as gender, social class, family relationships and ethnicity. - Examine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; analyse the impact of specific word choices on meaning and tone, including words with multiple meanings or language that is particularly fresh, engaging, or beautiful.
+(Include Shakespeare as well as other authors.)

-- Determine the meaning of words and phrases as they are used in the text, including figurative and connotative meanings; and analyse the impact of specific word choices on meaning and tone, including words with multiple meanings or language that is particularly fresh, engaging, or beautiful. - Analyse how an author's choices concerning how to structure a text, order events within it and manipulate time create such effects as mystery, tension, or surprise. - Analyse how an author's choices concerning how to structure specific parts of a text contribute to its overall structure and meaning as well as its aesthetic impact. - Analyse a case in which grasping point of view requires distinguishing what is directly stated in a text from what is really meant. - Read and comprehend literature and other texts including stories, dramas, and poems, self-select texts for personal enjoyment, interest, and academic tasks.
+- Analyse how an author's choices concerning how to structure specific parts of a text contribute to its overall structure and meaning as well as its aesthetic impact. - Analyse a particular point of view or cultural experience reflected in a work of literature from outside Papua New Guinea, drawing on a wide reading of world literature. - Analyse a case in which grasping point of view requires distinguishing what is directly stated in a text from what is really meant (e.g., satire, sarcasm, irony, or understatement). - Analyse the representation of a subject or a key scene in artistic mediums, including what is emphasized or absent in each treatment. - Read and compare a variety of printed and media materials for different purposes and discuss opinion of what was read. - Analyse argumentative and complex texts. - Analyse how an author draws on and transforms source material in a specific work to create works of literature. - Read and analyse literature and other texts including stories, dramas, and poems at the high end of the grades 9-10 text complexity band independently and proficiently.